 Balancing the development of clinical competencies, with expanding medical knowledge, residency options, and patient-centered care highlight the challenges and rewards of these concluding Undergraduate Medical Education (UME) years.

-The resources, information, and C-Q-A recommendations below represent the collective input of staff and preceding classes (check out the Words from the Wise) to help you build the best possible academic 'black bag' for success in the clinical years.
+The resources, information, and C-Q-A recommendations below represent one component of the collective input of staff and preceding classes (check out the Words from the Wise) to help you build the best possible academic 'black bag' for success in the clinical years.
 All the best!

 Shelf vs Non-shelf Rotations